robserva/ghostwriter/README.md

 ## Scratch

 ```
+# Record an evaluation on the device

+# On local, copy the evaluation to local and then put it into a folder
+scp -r remarkable:tmp/ ./
+mkdir evaluations/tic_tac_toe_1
+mv tmp/* evaluations/tic_tac_toe_1

 # Run an evaluation
 ./target/release/ghostwriter --input-png evaluations/x_in_box/input.png --output-file tmp/result.out --model-output-file tmp/result.json --save-bitmap tmp/result.png --no-draw --no-draw-progress --no-loop claude-assist